More about this area

 The force says...

 Our communities are some of the most culturally diverse in the UK.
 There are 14 local authority areas, 6 of which fall into the top 50 most deprived in England.
 Every inch of Lancashire has an allocation of neighbourhood policing.
-Our control room handles around 1.2 million calls for service annually, 250,000 of which are 999 emergencies.
-These calls translate into over 500,000 incidents and 120,000 crimes.
+Our control room handles over 1million calls for service annually, 228,000 of which are 999 emergencies.
+These calls translate into over 500,000 incidents and 167,436 crimes.

 The constabulary listens to thousands of calls for service and combines this information with high-quality intelligence and scanning to determine how it resources the policing model to deliver the commissioner’s Police & Crime Plan.
 This is part of a 5-year forward view.

-Lancashire Constabulary is committed to prevention through its Early Action programme and works with other organisations and community groups to intervene early.
+Through its investment in its dedicated neighbourhood policing function Lancashire Constabulary is committed to prevention.
+It is focused on reducing vulnerability, enhanced by introducing a trauma informed approach to both policing and together across a range of public services in Lancashire, illustrated by its introduction of a Violence Reduction unit.
 The force works collaboratively at a regional, national and international level to prevent and pursue threats ranging from counter terrorism to organised crime to human trafficking.